devangn/php-docker-apache-example/README.md

 # port 80(Container's) to this machine's port 8080(Host's)
 docker run -d -p 8080:80 php-docker-apache-example

+#IMP
+By typing ctrl+p and ctrl+q after each other, you turn interactive mode to daemon mode, which keeps the container running but frees up your terminal.

 # to connect terminal to particular image/container on front
 docker run -i -t --entrypoint /bin/bash <imageID>